maheshsabnis/einfochipsreact/readme.md

    - find out how many times word 'in' ,'and', 'the' occures in the string
    - find out number of blank spaces in it
    - Change the string in Title case (first character of each word in Upper case)

+4. Create a HTML Page thet will accept Product Details like ProductId, ProductName, CategoryName, Manufacturer, Description and BasePrice from UI.
+Perform following opertaions from UI
+   1. Make sure that the ProductId is not repeated.
+So when end-use enter the ProductId in TextBox and press Tab immediately the validation must be check
+   2. Write Classes to perform all these calls